 Use the Cards in a Decoupage Project

-Decoupage is a great niche that you can incorporate older Christmas cards in!
+Decoupage is a great niche that would be great for crafts using Christmas cards.
 By cutting out the main designs and arranging them you can assemble a beautiful assemblage for furniture, wooden storage crates, and other places of application.

 Check out my glue recipe for securing your pretty handiwork – and remember you can stir in sparkles or glitter to add more pizazz to it!